Fast Intra-kernel Isolation and Security with IskiOS: Protection Keys for Kernelspace

-The second challenge reflects the fact that {\tt wrprku} instructions in the kernel typically \emph{will} clear the AD and WD bits of kernel PKEYs.
-To protect such instructions, {\System} inserts a check after each to make sure that the processor is currently running at CPL~0, as specified by the code segment register (\texttt{cs}).
-As an additional level of security, {\System} verifies that the expected permissions have been set, thereby avoiding an attack in which the kernel is tricked to put overly generous permissions into eax and then jumps on top of the \texttt{wrpkru} instruction.
-If any check fails, a production system would terminate the current process; for simplicity, our prototype simply crashes---see lines~\ref{load-cs}--\ref{trap1} in Listing~\ref{lst:ss-callsite}.
+\textbf{Protecting Kernel wrpkrus} The second challenge reflects the fact that \texttt{wrprku} instructions in the kernel typically \emph{will} clear the AD and WD bits of kernel PKEYs.
+To prevent application code from using these instructions, {\System} inserts a check after each \texttt{wrpkru} in kernel code to ensure that the processor is currently running in Ring~0, as specified by the code segment register (\texttt{cs})---see lines \mbox{\ref{pkk-safety-load-cs}--\ref{pkk-safety-skip}} in Listing~\ref{lst:kernel-wrpkru}.
+In addition, {\System} ensures that the expected permissions have been set, thereby avoiding an attack in which overly generous permissions are placed in \texttt{eax} before jumping to a \texttt{wrpkru} instruction\footnote{ In a future system using PKS hardware, we would need similar checks to prevent the gadget-ization of \texttt{wrmsr} instructions, which can be used to disable PKS altogether.
+Unlike \texttt{wrpkru}, which impacts only the protection keys and is therefore relatively rare, \texttt{wrmsr} serves many purposes and appears in many parts of the OS kernel.} (lines~\ref{pkk-safety-hodor-test}--\ref{pkk-safety-trap} in Listing~\ref{lst:kernel-wrpkru}).
+If any check fails, a production system would terminate the current process; for simplicity, our prototype simply crashes (line~\ref{pkk-safety-ud2} in Listing~\ref{lst:kernel-wrpkru}).